Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Take this medicine by mouth with a full glass of water.
+Take this medicine by mouth.
 Follow the directions on the prescription label.
 Shake well before using.
 Use a specially marked spoon or dropper to measure each dose.
 Ask your pharmacist if you do not have one.
 Household spoons are not accurate.
 You can take it with or without food.
 If it upsets your stomach, take it with food.
 Take your medicine at regular intervals.
 Do not take it more often than directed.
-Do not stop taking except on your doctor's adivce.
+Do not stop taking except on your doctor's advice.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for children as young as 2 years for selected conditions, precautions do apply.

 Patients over 65 years old may have a stronger reaction and need a smaller dose.

 Side effects that you should report to your doctor or health care professional as soon as possible:

 allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue